 - An invitation to make written submissions (Deadline was 31 January 2018)

-It is expected that, following any amendments arising from this consultation process, the revised report will be submitted to Government for consideration prior to the document’s submission to the UNCERD Committee.
-The report is expected to be submitted to the Committee before the end of Q2 2018.
+Following amendments arising from the consultation process, the revised report was submitted to Government for consideration prior to the document’s submission to the UNCERD Committee.

-The latest indications are that Ireland’s formal appearance before the UNCERD Committee with regard to its combined Fifth to Seventh Reports will be some time in late 2018 or early 2019.
+The latest indications are that Ireland’s formal appearance before the UNCERD Committee with regard to its combined Reports will be some time in late 2019.